Hannah-Moon/26_JS_StudyList/README.md

 ## Project Idea 💡
 > As I dive into the world of software engineering, I know I need a solid study plan.
 That's where the Study List Creator comes in.
-It's my go-to tool as a beginner, helping me explore everything from algorithms to design principles.
-Each thing I add to my list is a step forward in my learning journey.
+It's my go-to tool as a software engineer, helping me explore modern development tools.
 With dedication and a regular routine, I'm getting closer to reaching my goals.

 ### Key Requirement
     ○ Generate new items.